 The publication by Bedford et al. [1996] gives the most complete summary of the recommended values for a wide range of fixed points, including melting-point, freezing-point, triple-point, sublimation-point and boiling-point temperatures for a range of pure substances, as well as for a small number of eutectics.
 For guidance on the practical realisation of those points, the references cited by Bedford et al. should be consulted.
-Since the paper by Bedford et al. was published, there has been additional research leading to improved repeatability of some binary-metal eutectics, and a breakthrough in the use of metal-carbon systems for high-temperature applications.
-There have also been extensions to the ranges of pressure-temperature relations for fluids used in pressure-controlled heatpipes (boiling points).
+Since the paper by Bedford et al. was published, there has been additional research leading to improved repeatability of some binary-metal eutectics, and a breakthrough in the use of metal-carbon systems for high-temperature relations for fluids used in pressure-controlled heatpipes (boiling points).
 The following sections identify key references that report measurements of the phase transitions or provide advice on the realisations.
 These references are additional to those noted by Bedford et al. and should be read in conjunction with the previously cited references.